leandromoreira/cdn-up-and-running/README.md

 ```

-We can extract location, specific configurations, or anything that makes sense to a file.
-We can do a similar thing for the Lua code as well.
+We can extract location, group configurations per similarities, or anything that makes sense to a file.
+We can do [a similar thing for the Lua code](https://github.com/openresty/lua-nginx-module#lua_package_path) as well.

 ```diff
        content_by_lua_block {